 At WashREIT, we embrace the latest technologies in our business and believe that holding our Annual Meeting virtually not only provides expanded access and improves our communication with shareholders, but also yields cost savings.
-In deciding to hold our meeting online this year, we considered a number of factors, including the technologies available to us, the historical level of shareholder attendance in person (generally less than five each year), and the cost of holding our Annual Meeting in person, as well as the success of last year's virtual annual meeting.
-In addition, due to the public health impact of the ongoing coronavirus outbreak, holding a virtual Annual Meeting remains important this year to protect the health and well-being of our shareholders.
+In deciding to hold our meeting virtually again this year, we considered a number of factors, including the technologies available to us, the historical level of shareholder attendance in person (generally less than five each year), the cost of holding our Annual Meeting in person, and the success of the prior virtual Annual Meetings.
 We plan to evaluate annually the method of holding the Annual Meeting, taking into consideration the above factors as well as business and market conditions and the proposed agenda items.